julienguyen86/NYT-React-Search/README.md

 ## Overview
-The app is created on a new React-based rendition of the New York Times Article Search application.
+The app is created on a new React-based rendition of the New York Times Article Search.
 The app included React components, work with helper/util functions, and utilize the React mounting lifecycle to query and display articles based on user searches.
 The users can save and remove articles.

 ## To Run
 ```yarn install```